 The effect on your social life and mood may creep up on you, especially if you can’t understand speech in a noisy environment.
 In people under 70, every decibel drop in this kind of perception raises the risk of being severely lonely, a Dutch study found.
 Not wearing hearing aids is a risk factor for loneliness in other research.
 And there is a bit of evidence that getting a hearing aid or cochlear implant can prevent loneliness from deepening over time.
 The key is how you feel.
 One person might not socialize often but feel rich in friendship and another look popular to observers but feel lonely.
 Either way, hearing loss can affect how other people perceive you, as Abrams observed.

 Loneliness too easily cascades into depression.
 In a 2019 overview of 35 studies covering more than 147,000 older adults, hearing loss increased the odds of depression by 47% (it wasn’t clear in this overview that hearing aids helped).
 Suicidal thinking, most often a symptom of depression, is linked to hearing loss as well.
+Hearing loss may also exacerbate or contribute to schizophrenia and other psychoses late in life.

 The link between hearing loss and falls